Leadership

 Let's take a closer look at each component of the equation and understand their significance:

 Amount of Gas (n): The amount of gas is quantified in terms of moles.
-A mole is a unit of measurement that represents a fixed number of particles, which is approximately \(6.022 × 10^{23}\) particles per mole.
+A mole is a standard unit used to count particles, equivalent to roughly \(6.022 \times 10^{23}\) entities, such as atoms or molecules, per mole.
 The amount of gas is denoted by the variable n.

 Ideal Gas Constant (R): The ideal gas constant, represented by the variable R, is a constant value that relates the properties of gases.
 It is derived from the fundamental gas laws and has a value of 8.314 J/(mol·K) or 0.0821 L·atm/(mol·K), depending on the units used in the equation.